m1ra-k/CURSEANDCURE/README.md

 Ana, a devout nun, and Lilith, a mysterious vampire, find their fates intertwined through repeated encounters in a medieval city plagued by a mysterious illness.
 When a certain “truth” is revealed, Ana must decide how to stop the corruption at its source—by continuing to serve the church as a nun or becoming an outcast to side with the vampire.

 This is meant to be the first part of the game, specifically named LILITH: Prologue.
 Chronologically, this part is supposed to be played after (and optionally) ANA: Prologue, but due to the requirements of the project, we decided to implement our game as the prologue of the actual vampire instead.
-The game's original design was to feature two alternating protagonists and a branching narrative, heavily themed around moral philosophy, good and bad, and curse and cure.
+The game's original design was to feature two alternating protagonists (one during the day and the other during night) and a branching narrative, heavily themed around moral philosophy, good and bad, and curse and cure.

 ## Play!